Work in the 21st century

 Lean: working with the customer in focus

-Lean has a long history in the production environment.
-In the meantime, Lean has arrived in knowledge work.
-Paired with agility, it is one of the basic building blocks of New Work.
-Without Lean, Agile is unthinkable; without Agile, New Work is unthinkable; and without New Work, Digitalization is unthinkable.
+Lean is known from production.
+In the meantime, lean has long since arrived in knowledge work - and, paired with agility, is one of the basic building blocks of New Work.
+Agility is inconceivable without lean and digitalization is inconceivable without agility.

 Call Malte Foegen.